Bake McBride: Early years with the Cardinals

 In 1975, McBride moved from the fifth spot to the third spot in the Cardinals' batting order.
 He suffered an early-season shoulder injury that caused him to miss almost a month of the season.
 He returned, but injured both ankles in the summer; his left ankle was hurt on a slide into a catcher's shin guard, and a few days later he fouled a pitch off of his right ankle during batting practice.
 By late July, McBride was hitting only .255 and he had 14 stolen bases on the season, a slower pace than the year before.
 McBride hit better late in the season to finish with a .300 batting average on the year.

-McBride, then known as "The Callaway Kid" after the name of his home county, completed a conditioning program in the offseason to strengthen his slender physique, gaining ten pounds before the 1976 season and starting strong in April.
+McBride, then known as "The Callaway Kid" after his home county, completed a conditioning program in the offseason to strengthen his slender physique, gaining ten pounds before the 1976 season and starting strong in April.
 McBride was selected as the only representative from the Cardinals in the 1976 MLB All-Star Game.
 He struggled with shoulder and knee injuries that year.
 In August, he was taken out of the lineup and the team announced that he would undergo season-ending surgery to repair cartilage in his knee.
 He had a .335 batting average when he was sidelined by the injury.